 What is Arch?

-Arch is an institutional repository service for Northwestern University.
-Arch is intended to collect, preserve, and provide access to the wide variety of scholarly contributions, artistic creativity, and research outputs of the Northwestern community.
-Arch is supported by the libraries' Digital Scholarship Services team who are available to assist you with depositing data, sharing research, and archiving scholarship.
+Arch is a digital repository for research and data by Northwestern University affiliates.
+Arch is intended to collect, preserve, and provide worldwide access to the wide variety of scholarly contributions, artistic creativity, and research outputs of the Northwestern community.

-Preservation: All deposited files and associated metadata will be preserved by Northwestern University Libraries.
+· Preservation: All deposited files and associated metadata will receive Level I preservation support by Northwestern University Libraries as described in our .

 Examples of the types of items that are appropriate for the repository include:

 · research papers (pre-prints, author's accepted manuscripts, unpublished works)